This article was written and submitted by retired High School Coach Dave Millhollin.

 The following is a simple process describing how “meaning and purpose” can be infused into your team.
-It involves efficient communication, goals clarification, and player/coach involvement.
+It involves efficient communication, goals clarification and player/coach involvement.
 It promotes unity and “buy in”.
 Teams that play with meaning and purpose naturally develop their own unique “identities”.
-Philosophy and the actions of the team become one in the same.
+The team and program’s Philosophy and the Actions of the Team become one in the same.

 What we want to accomplish

 Discuss and decide upon the major things that your team wants to accomplish the next season.
 I’m talking about tangible things like: finishing in the top 3 of league, going undefeated at home, winning two playoff games, conference or overall record, winning district, etc.

 As the coach and director of the team, you must make sure the goals your team decides upon are challenging but realistic; this is critical.